 Even though you take great care of your Greats, every now and again, they need more than just a quick spot clean.
-Here’s a step-by-step guide to giving your Italian leather sneakers a thorough cleaning using just household items:
+Here’s a step-by-step guide to giving your leather sneakers a thorough cleaning using just household items:

 1. Gather your materials.